blzby1/ez-dwm/README.md

 ## Install

-Make sure you are using the bash shell and are on Arch Linux (preferrably, this may work on other distros).
+Make sure you are using the bash shell and are on Arch Linux.

 This is intended to be run right after a fresh installation, so make sure you have sudo set up.
 Follow [this article](https://wiki.archlinux.org/title/sudo#Using_visudo) and configure sudo according to the "Example Entries" section to your liking.